joystephan/TravelJoy/README.md

 ## 🔄 Daily Development Workflow

-Once everything is set up, here's how to start your development session:
+Once everything is set up (see [How to Run the App](#-how-to-run-the-app)), here's how to start your development session:

 ```bash
 # Terminal 1: Start databases (only if not already running)